 - In a skillet over medium heat, toast the walnuts until browned and fragrant.

-- In a large bowl, beat together the pumpkin puree, eggs, parsley and oil.
+- In a large bowl, beat together the pumpkin puree, eggs, parsley, and olive oil.

 - Fold the flour mixture into the pumpkin mixture until fully incorporated.
 Do not overmix.